Ridesharing services like Uber and Lyft are continuing to grow in popularity around the world, especially in the United States.

 - Police reports taken at the accident scene,

-and portion of the day did the Uber or Lyft driver spend behind the wheel?
-What
+- What portion of the day did the Uber or Lyft driver spend behind the wheel?

 Conducting a thorough investigation is key with ridesharing accidents to ensure your case is as strong as possible.